jsonnull/bellavista/README.md

 Bellavista is a small isomorphic toolkit for writing HTML+JS applications.
 It can be used in place of client-side MVC frameworks, on a Node.js server with express or connect, or with both in one codebase.

 **Bellavista is very early in development and currently unusable.
-API documentation and basic functionality is the first priority and will be done soon.**
+API documentation and basic functionality is the first priority and will be done soon.
+For projects requiring a stable API, you may consider [Sweetroll](http://www.github.com/jsonnull/sweetroll), the tiny, experimental predecessor to Bellavista.**

 ``` js
 // A simple Bellavista client program